eagle840/killercoda-labs/MLflow/step1.md

 `tree`{{exec}}

-By default, mlflow will track resources in the local mlruns folder, in the next step we'll change that to a sqlite database
+By default, mlflow will track resources in the local mlruns folder, in a future step we'll change that to a sqlite database

 each numbered folder is an 'experiment', and each experiment has 'runs' with alphanumberic numbers. (as shown in the UI later).
      - meta data file: basic info about the experiment, inc 'name'
      - tags folder - more info about the 'experiment/run'

+lets list out experiment 0 runs:

+`mlflow runs list --experiment-id 0`{{exec}}